Skip to main content

 npx @panctl/cli

-That’s it. npx @panctl/cli starts the Panopticon browser/server experience and opens the dashboard in your browser.
+That’s it. npx @panctl/cli starts Command Deck and opens the dashboard in your browser.
 No global install step required.
 Missing tools (tmux, gh, mkcert, etc.) are prompted and installed inline the first time you use a feature that needs them.

 Requirements